Gwen Cooper (author)

-Biography
+Early life and education

-Gwen Cooper was born in Miami, Florida.
-She moved to New York City in 2001, where she currently lives with her husband, Laurence Lerman, and their [current] cats Clayton, and Fanny.
-Homer the Blind Wonder Cat [deceased] was blinded as a kitten by an eye infection, and Clayton is a tripod cat, Cooper has noted that, “When the cat with three legs and the cat with no eyes get into a fight, it’s the world’s saddest cat fight.”
-She also notes, however, that “the two don’t fight very often.”
+Cooper was born in Miami, Florida on October 24, 1971.
+She moved to New York City in 2001, where she currently lives with her husband, Laurence Lerman.

 Cooper is active with numerous animal-welfare organizations and donates 10% of her royalties from Homer’s Odyssey to organizations that serve abused, abandoned, and disabled animals.
 In September 2010 she traveled to Raleigh, NC to present a $10,000 check to Blind Cat Rescue & Sanctuary.

 Homer, Cooper's oldest cat and inspiration for Homer’s Odyssey: A Fearless Feline Tale, or How I Learned about Love and Life with a Blind Wonder Cat, was euthanized on August 21, 2013, at age 16.
 There have been reactions to his passing away worldwide, with thousands of fans showing their support on social media.

-Early career
+Career

 While living in Miami prior to moving to Manhattan, Cooper worked in non-profit administration for organizations including Youth Crime Watch of Dade County and Hands on Miami.
 She also produced the event launch of the truth anti-tobacco campaign in 1998 when the program first started.

-In New York City, prior to the publication of her first book, she worked in creative services for AOL Time Warner's marketing department and as Special Projects Manager at Wenner Media LLC, publisher of Rolling Stone and Us Weekly magazines.
+In New York City, prior to the publication of her first book, she worked in creative services for AOL Time Warner's marketing department and as special projects manager at Wenner Media LLC, publisher of Rolling Stone and Us Weekly magazines.